michaelmacinnis/oh/MANUAL.md

 Multiple commands may be written on the same line separated by a semicolon.

+### Input/Output Redirection

+Standard input, standard output and standard error are initially connected to the terminal.
+Standard output may be sent to a file.

+    ls > file

+The notation `>file` is interpreted by the shell and is not passed as an argument to `ls`.
+If the file does not exist then the shell creates it, otherwise the original contents of the file are replaced with the output from ls.
+Output may also be appended to a file.

+    ls >> file

+Standard error may be redirected,

+    ls -l !>errors

+or appended to a file.

+    ls -l !>>errors

+Standard input may also be redirected.

+    wc -l <file

 ## Programming Language

 In addition to providing a command-line interface to Unix and Unix-like